zincio/apidocs/source/includes/_orders.md

 2. If the order bundler has waited for longer than 6 hours and has not yet obtained $55 in products, it will launch an order with whatever products are currently in the queue.

 Note that the order bundler will not group together two orders which have the same product ids.

+## Amazon Email Verification

+Amazon occasionally requires additional verification of account ownership by emailing you a code to enter during login.
+If this happens during an order, you will receive an `account_locked_verification_required` error.
+In this case, please check the email associated with the account and obtain the verification code.
+Then resubmit your order and supply the code as `verification_code` under the `retailer_credentials` object.